 - New York City

-Rhode Island has a similar exemption cap to New York and Massachusetts, though, it is much higher at $250 per item.
+Rhode Island sales tax on clothing has a similar exemption cap to New York and Massachusetts, though, it is much higher at $250 per item.
 In addition, Rhode Island’s cap is different in that the tax levied only applies to the total amount paid above the $250 cap per item.
 So a $500 suit jacket, for example, would be taxed only on the $250 over the $250 cap.
 Other items that are taxable include protective equipment, sporting equipment and apparel, and costume masks.

 States Offering Sales Tax Holidays on Apparel